technical details:

 - Supporting roles and extras.

-- (2.)
+- (1.)
 The kid watching the 'baby fight' from the outside.
+This is most likely Wesley Giraud, who was present on May 15th and 16th, when the only other

-- (3.)
-The three Asian boys that throw the egg at Bobby Mallon.
-They're not shown in any of the longshots during
+- (2.)
+The three Asian boys, one of whom throws the egg at Bobby Mallon.
+They're not shown in any of the longshots during the fight, but can be seen joining the

 the animals: